phiSgr/gatling-grpc/README.md

 ## Changelog

 #### 0.3.0
-Throttling support and channel sharing.
+Throttling support and channel sharing, removed `setUpGrpc` as it is done automatically.

 #### 0.2.0
 Migrated to Gatling 3.0.